robocre8/epmc_cpp/README.md

 - install the libserial-dev package
   > sudo apt-get update
   >
-  > sudo apt install libserial-dev
+  > sudo apt install i2c-tools

+- For Raspberry Pi, you might need to enable the I2C interface in the configuration.
+  Edit `/boot/firmware/config.txt` (or `/boot/config.txt` on older systems) and add or uncomment the following lines:
+  > dtparam=i2c_arm=on

 - Ensure you have the **`EPMC MODULE`** interfaced with your preferred motors, setup the encoder and PID parameters with the **`epmc_setup_application`**.